hkbus/hk-independent-bus-eta/README.md

 Build the app with SEO optimized pages.

+## Error Reporting

+Sentry can be used to collect errors and events form users for troubleshooting purpose.
+To enable the integration, the following steps are required.

+### Configure Sentry DSN

 ## Contributors

 Project owner [chunlaw](https://github.com/chunlaw) is the initiator of the whole project.
 Everyone is welcome to contribute.
 Other contributors are listed below (ordered by alphabetical order):